Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 3 November 2025 03.26.56 UTC
+- WIB: Senin, 3 November 2025 04.22.42 UTC
-- WITA: Senin, 3 November 2025 04.26.56 UTC
+- WITA: Senin, 3 November 2025 05.22.42 UTC
-- WIT: Senin, 3 November 2025 05.26.56 UTC
+- WIT: Senin, 3 November 2025 06.22.42 UTC

 Kutipan Inspiratif:
-"You will never know what you are capable of until you take that first step and go for it."
+"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."

-Kategori: motivational
+Kategori: inspirational